apache/spark/docs/apache-airflow/tutorial.rst

 Here's a few things you might want to do next:

 .. seealso::
-    - Read the :ref:`Concepts page<concepts>` for detailed explanation
-      of Airflow concepts such as DAGs, Tasks, Operators, etc.
+    - Read the :doc:`/concepts/index` section for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more.
     - Take an in-depth tour of the UI - click all the things!
     - Keep reading the docs!